asajjad2/github-actions/README.md

 # Github-actions
-demo repository for understanding git, github and actions.
+demo repository for tinkering around with git, github and actions.